 Principal Guest Conductor of The RTS Symphony Orchestra

-One of the most outstanding and versatile Italian conductors of today, Alessandro Crudele, will be a principal guest conductor of the RTS Symphony Orchestra.
+One of the most outstanding and versatile Italian conductors of today, Alessandro Crudele has been the principal guest conductor of the RTS Symphony Orchestra since the season 2018/2019.

 He made his highly acclaimed Opera debut with Rossini’s “Il Signor Bruschino”.